ThomasFabula/piezoelectric_simulation/README.md

 ### Quartz
 - HF-etched quartz crystals with Au electrodes
-- use of different quartz cuts
+- use of different quartz cuts (AT, etc.)
 - Double-Ended-Tuning-Fork (DETF)

 ### PZT ceramics